 OSSL_CMP_CTX_get_transfer_cb_arg() gets the argument, respectively the pointer to a structure containing arguments, previously set by OSSL_CMP_CTX_set_transfer_cb_arg() or NULL if unset.

 OSSL_CMP_CTX_set1_srvCert() sets the expected server cert in ctx and trusts it directly (even if it is expired) when verifying signed response messages.
-May be used alternatively to OSSL_CMP_CTX_set0_trustedStore() to pin the accepted server.
+This pins the accepted CMP server and results in ignoring whatever may be set using OSSL_CMP_CTX_set0_trustedStore().
 Any previously set value is freed.
 The cert argument may be NULL to clear the entry.
 If set, the subject of the certificate is also used as default value for the recipient of CMP requests and as default value for the expected sender of CMP responses.

-OSSL_CMP_CTX_set0_trustedStore() sets the certificate store of type X509_STORE containing trusted (root) CA certificates.
-The store may also hold CRLs and a certificate verification callback function used for CMP server authentication.
+OSSL_CMP_CTX_set0_trustedStore() sets in the CMP context ctx the certificate store of type X509_STORE containing trusted certificates, typically of root CAs.
+This is ignored when a certificate is pinned using OSSL_CMP_CTX_set1_srvCert().
+The store may also hold CRLs and a certificate verification callback function used for signature-based peer authentication.
 Any store entry already set before is freed.
 When given a NULL parameter the entry is cleared.

-OSSL_CMP_CTX_get0_trustedStore() returns a pointer to the currently set certificate store containing trusted cert etc., or an empty store if unset.
+OSSL_CMP_CTX_get0_trustedStore() extracts from the CMP context ctx the pointer to the currently set certificate store containing trust anchors etc., or an empty store if unset.

-OSSL_CMP_CTX_set1_untrusted() sets up a list of non-trusted certificates of intermediate CAs that may be useful for path construction for the CMP client certificate, for the TLS client certificate (if any), when verifying the CMP server certificate, and when verifying newly enrolled certificates.
+OSSL_CMP_CTX_set1_untrusted() sets up a list of non-trusted certificates of intermediate CAs that may be useful for path construction for the own CMP signer certificate, for the own TLS certificate (if any), when verifying peer CMP protection certificates, and when verifying newly enrolled certificates.
 The reference counts of those certificates handled successfully are increased.

 OSSL_CMP_CTX_get0_untrusted(OSSL_CMP_CTX *ctx) returns a pointer to the list of untrusted certs, which may be empty if unset.